erinfu-uchicago/Emotion-Motivation-study1/README.md

 Completed the code chunks for the two analysis chunks
 Include 6 in-line code references (4 value calls and 2 in-line function codes)

+## AS18

+Created a .bib file and add 5+ in-text BibTeX citations (removed r-references.bib from .gitgnore restriction)